ThibHlln/eflowcalc/README.md

 # EFlowCalc - An open-source calculator of ecological stream flow characteristics in Python

 EFlowCalc is an open-source calculator of ecological stream flow characteristics in Python.
 It is licensed under GNU GPL-3.0 (see [licence file](https://github.com/ThibHlln/eflowcalc/blob/master/LICENCE.md) provided).
-EFlowCalc currently gives access to 17 of the 171 different ecologically relevant stream flow characteristics inventoried by [Olden and Poff (2003)](https://doi.org/10.1002/rra.700).
-More characteristics will gradually be added to EFlowCalc.
+EFlowCalc currently gives access to 159 of the 171 different ecologically relevant stream flow characteristics inventoried by [Olden and Poff (2003)](https://doi.org/10.1002/rra.700).
+More characteristics are gradually added to EFlowCalc.
 A key strength of EFlowCalc is the vectorisation of all calculations (using [numpy](https://github.com/numpy/numpy), and therefore C code in the background) which makes for very efficient computation of the stream flow characteristics.

 ## How to Install